Onitsiky/poja-cli/README.md

 Note the `--upgrade` and the `--output-dir=folder-already-created` flags.

 The POJA configuration that was used for the previous generation is saved in `poja.yml`: it will be updated after the new upgrade.

+## Use custom/additional Java deps

+Just provide the argument `--custom-java-deps=your-list-of-deps` where `your-list-of-deps` contains the dependency lines that are to be added to `build.gradle`.
+[Here](./custom-java-deps-aws-ses.txt) is an example of such a file.

+Once the generation finishes, `your-list-of-deps` will be copied at the root path of the genrated directory, under the name `poja-custom-java-deps.txt`.
+That file will come handy for future generations based on past generations.